Peeling potatoes near-optimally in near-linear time: Introduction

 Aronov et al.~\cite{meshed-potato} consider a variation where the search is restricted to convex polygons whose edges are edges of a given triangulation (with inner points) of $P$.
 They show how to compute a maximum-area convex polygon for this model in $O(m^2)$ time, where $m$ is the number of edges in the triangulation.

 Dumitrescu, Har-Peled and T{\'o}th~\cite{Dumitrescu-et-al} consider the following problem: given a unit square $Q$ and a set $X$ of points inside $Q$, find a maximum-area convex body inside $Q$ that does not have any point of $X$ in its interior.
 This is an instance of the potato peeling problem for polygons \emph{with holes}.
-In the full version, they provide a $(1-\eps)$-approximation in time $O((n^2/\eps^8) \log^2 n)$; the conference version has slightly worse time bounds.
-For any fixed $\eps$, the running time is near-quadratic.
+They provide a $(1-\eps)$-approximation in time $O(n^2/\eps^6)$.
+For any fixed $\eps$, the running time is quadratic.
 Our algorithm exploits the absence of holes in $P$, so it does not produce an improvement in this case.

 The potato peeling problem can be understood as finding a largest set of points that are mutually visible.
 Rote~\cite{degree-convexity} showed how to compute in polynomial time the probability that two random points inside a polygon are visible.
+A faster algorithm has been proposed by Buchin et al.~\cite{Buchin-visib}.
 Cheong, Efrat and Har-Peled~\cite{shop} consider the problem of finding a point in a simple polygon whose visibility region is maximized.
 They provide a $(1-\eps)$-approximation algorithm using near-quadratic time.
-The approach is based on taking a random sample of points in the polygon, constructing the visibility region of each point, and taking a point laying in most visibility regions.
+The approach is based on taking a random sample of points in the polygon, constructing the visibility region of each point, and taking a point lying in most visibility regions.

 \paragraph{Roadmap.} In Section~\ref{sec:convex} we provide tools related to convex bodies.
 In Section~\ref{sec:probability} we relate the probability of two random points being visible and $A^*(P)$.
-Finally, we present and analyze the algorithm in Section~\ref{sec:algorithm}.
+We present and analyze the algorithm to approximate $A^*(P)$ in Section~\ref{sec:algorithm}.
+In Section~\ref{sec:perimeter} we discuss the adaptation to maximize the perimeter.
 We conclude in Section~\ref{sec:conclusions}.

-\paragraph{Assumptions.} We assume that $\eps>1/n$.
-Otherwise we can solve the problem in time $O(n^7)=O(n/\eps^6)$ using the algorithm of Chang and Yap~\cite{potato-exact}.
-We will have to generate points uniformly at random inside a triangle.
+\paragraph{Assumptions.} We will have to generate points uniformly at random inside a triangle.
 For this, we will assume that a random number in the interval $[0,1]$ can be generated in constant time.